dilara88/photo-gallery/README.md

 🚀 How to View

-1. Clone the repository: git clone [repo-link]
+1. Clone the repository.
-2. Install dependencies: npm install
-3. Run the project: npm run dev
+2. Open photogallery.html in your browser.

 ---